anenadic/committee-task-forces-templates/committee-charter-template.md

 Status: [active|not active] <br />

 ### Description
-A short description of what the task force does (i.e. the problem statement).
+A short description of what the committee does (i.e. the problem statement).

 __Example:__